-An Emergency Preparedness and Response Plan has been prepared for Salindres - 0431-B2 as part of the overarching emergency preparedness and response planning.
-The Emergency Preparedness and Response Plan is based on credible flow failure scenarios and the assessment of potential consequences to people and the environment, and identifies:
+A Tailings Response Plan has been prepared for the water management system as part of overall emergency preparedness and response planning for QMM.
+The Tailings Response Plan is based on credible water flow failure scenarios and the assessment of potential consequences.
+The emergency preparedness and response planning includes:

-- Equipment and personnel resources required to respond to a tailings facility emergency; - The chain of command in the event of an actual or potential Salindres 0431-B2 failure; - Roles and responsibilities of internal employees, responders and other relevant stakeholders; - Personnel competencies and training needs for all responders; - · Training exercises that are required to be conducted; - A graduated Trigger Action Response Plan, where actions are based on how imminent a failure may be, or where actions are based on a failure that has occurred; - Proposed communications approach during an emergency; - · Evacuation decision making, co-ordination, and planning requirements; and - Proposed recovery considerations following a Salindres 0431-B2 failure.
+- Equipment and personnel resources (including the QMM Emergency Response Team) required to respond to an emergency; - The chain of command in the event of an actual or potential Water Management System failure; - Roles and responsibilities of personnel both within the site boundary and externally; - · Personnel competencies and training need analysis; - Training exercises; - A graduated TARP, where actions are based on how imminent a failure may be, or where actions are based on a failure that has occurred; - Communications during an emergency (to employees, contractors, site visitors, Bureau National de Gestion de Crise (BNGRC), Organisme Mixte de Conception (OMC), local authorities, community); - Evacuation decision making, co-ordination, and planning requirements; and - Recovery from a Water Management System failure.